Hubert-Marzecki/yourfie/README.md

 Project need separated Node server with at this moment is not available.
 I encourage you to see code.

 ## Next Step
-During development, I decided it is a good time to use Redux in this application.
-It will allow me to practice it more and I think this will help manage all features that the application may provide.
+During development, I decided that redux may come in handy.
+I think this will help manage all features that the application may provide.
-The first draft will be soon available at another repository :)
+The first draft will be soon available at another repository.